Au79man/Au79man.github.io/README.md

 | San Antonio TX | (830)-387-9335) | cbdoyle09@icloud.com |

 ## About me
 Im originally from florida and lived my first 10 years there then moved to texas in 2014.
 My favorite hobbies include competitive swimming , working out , and studying sport medicine.
+My favorite food is PP&J.

 ## Education
 * 1310 SAT